mm6/InternetOfThingsCourse/projects/project2/Project2_S21.md

 The publish subscribe design pattern is well established in the internet of things.

-Note: In the section of this project where you work with the Particle Argon and MQTT, you may need to turn your fire wall off and then reboot your machine.
-Firewalls can be sticky and may only appear to be off.
-Turn your fire wall back on after completing this assignment.

 ### Objectives

 One objective of this project is to learn to use an MQTT publish and subscribe broker.
 There are many implementations of MQTT.
 We will use a broker named Mosquitto.